dmytro/dmytro.github.com/_posts/2013-10-29-optimizing_jekyll.md

 Recently I've read some intros to [Middleman](http://middlemanapp.com/).

 So far my impressions are:

-- ERB vs Liquid is *GOOD THING*.
-I can compare this relationship to that one of Puppet vs Chef, i.e. custom configuration language plus some added on top of it Ruby DSL vs clean from the start DSL;
+- ERB vs Liquid is *GOOD THING*. *I can compare this relationship to that one of Puppet vs Chef, i.e. custom configuration language plus some added on top of it Ruby DSL vs clean from the start DSL*;
-- lot of things, that require a lot of plumbing in Jekyll are by default in Middleman (one example, being [Asset Pipeline](http://middlemanapp.com/asset-pipeline/)).
+- things, that require a lot of plumbing in Jekyll are by default in Middleman (one example, being [Asset Pipeline](http://middlemanapp.com/asset-pipeline/)).

 Oh well...